-• Group Skills - Satisfactory ability to function effectively in the problem-based group is required for satisfactory course completion.
-10% • Teaching of researched materials 20% A paper that discusses a nursing or health topic relevant to Level 3 Family practicum course (3034), Mental Health Practicum (3038), and an in depth exploration of related Level 3 Concept(s) or Context(s) 35% • An oral problem solving examination.
-A passing mark is required to achieve credit for the course.
-35% TOTAL 100%
+• Group Skills - Satisfactory ability to function effectively in the problem-based group is required for course completion.
+Teaching of researched materials 10% 20% Comments: All evaluative tools must be completed to achieve credit for the course. • A paper that discusses a nursing or health topic relevant to Level 3 Family practicum course (3034), Mental Health Practicum (3038), and an in depth exploration of related Level 3 Concept(s) or Context(s) 35% ٠ An oral problem solving examination.
+35% TC DTAL 100%